What programs does Ranken offer?

 Ranken offers two bachelor’s degrees: Architectural Technology and Applied Management (BSAM).

 Ranken’s main campus is located in the city of St. Louis, just north of the Central West End neighborhood.
 A second location in Wentzville, Missouri, began operations in 2013.
+A third location in Perryville, Missouri, began operations in 2017.
 Find campus maps and directions here.

 - Why Choose Technical Education?